 Wi-Fi access point siting recommendations

 The design of the Wi-Fi access point allows it to be placed on a counter or shelf.
+It could be also installed on the wall.

 Please bear the following in mind when choosing an installation location: